China Natural Resources (NASDAQ:CHNR) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of China Natural Resources (NASDAQ:CHNR – Free Report) in a research note released on Monday morning.
-The brokerage issued a sell rating on the basic materials company’s stock.
+Research analysts at StockNews.com initiated coverage on shares of China Natural Resources (NASDAQ:CHNR – Get Free Report) in a report issued on Tuesday.
+The brokerage set a “sell” rating on the basic materials company’s stock.

 About China Natural Resources